telegraf/telegraf/docs/README.md

 #### cashtag

-Generates middleware for handling messages with `cashtag` entity.
+Generates a middleware for handling messages with `cashtag` entity.

 `Telegraf.cashtag(triggers, ...middleware) => function`